 As you guys know, I’m all for being frugal and trying to live as minimal as possible.
-So I’ve put together a guide to selling your second hand items, and giving them a new life – as well as adding to the holiday kitty!!
+So I’ve put together a guide to selling your second-hand items, and giving them a new life – as well as adding to the holiday kitty!!

 Since Marketplace was introduced it now means you can also create the listing in one central place and then post to BSS pages by simply clicking them.
 You don’t have to duplicate your listenings several times.

-The pitfall of this method is of course the people you sometimes have to deal with.
-Tyre kickers, annoying question askers and no shows!
+The pitfall of this method is, of course, the people you sometimes have to deal with.
+Tyre kickers, annoying question-askers and no shows!

 If you are selling brand name items then perhaps check out if there are pages dedicated to the brand.
-There is some big pages for brands like Mimco, Kookai, Spell, Auguste & Tony Bianco & most kids brands.
+There are some big pages for brands like Mimco, Kookai, Spell, Auguste & Tony Bianco & most kids brands.

-Gumtree is always my second go-to for posting items for sale, and i’ll explain why this order in a sec!
+Gumtree is always my second go-to for posting items for sale, and I’ll explain why this order in a sec!

-Again, like the above mentioned market places you can search via local so finding and selling items means people can pick it up.
+Again, like the above-mentioned market places you can search via local so finding and selling items means people can pick it up.
 You can also search nationwide and discuss postage costs with people.

 You also have the added layer of protection as Gumtree is integrated with PayPal now and you can request within the app for funds.
 Be careful of people giving you their email or contacting you outside the app as there are some scams run this way.

 Gumtree will now allow you to push your listing to eBay just like FB Marketplace does to BSS pages.
 All the details transfer over and it saves you duplicating all the information yourself.

 Make sure you account for postage costs and HANDLING, this is your time spent packing and posting.
 Also, have clear terms and conditions in your listing.
 I will pop another blog up soon with some tips and tricks for nailing these listings.

 I start a lot of my items at .99c.
-Firstly because you get no listing fee for doing so on up to 2o items a month and also because people are likely to watch or bid on a cheaper item.
+Firstly, because you get no listing fee for doing so on up to 20 items a month.
+Secondly, because people are likely to watch or bid on a cheaper item.

 When advertising your garage sale be clear on what your selling to so people know if it’s for them or not.

-A great way to promote your sale is a FB event, share it, invite friends and ask friends and family to also share it.
-Your local paper classifieds usually has a garage sale section and those who like to attend them on weekends will find them here.
+A great way to promote your second-hand sale is a FB event.
+Share it, invite friends and ask friends and family to also share it.
+Your local paper classifieds usually have a garage sale section too.
+Those who like to attend them on weekends will find them here.